Doing too many sets can backfire. Smart strength training is about quality, not just quantity.

 If you feel the need for additional volume, spread those sets across multiple sessions during the week.

-For example, instead of doing 12 sets of an exercise for your glutes in one workout, try 6 sets on Monday and 6 on Thursday.
+For example, instead of doing 12 sets of an exercise for your Glutes in one workout, try 6 sets on Monday, then another 6 on Thursday.

 This approach reduces recovery strain and allows you to train more effectively.